-Welcome to Prosumer Health, which we created to help you take control of your healthcare and health, and in so doing become over time both a Provider and Consumer of much of your own healthcare/health activities and efforts – or the new Prosumer of Healthcare/Health within a new Distributed, Individualized, Collaborative, Continuous Care Model that takes into account each individual’s social determinants of health which we now know explain about 80% of a person’s health status.
+Welcome to Prosumer Health, which we created to help you take control of your health and care, and in so doing become over time both a Provider and Consumer of much of your own health and care activities and efforts – or the new Prosumer of Health and Care within a new Distributed, Individualized, Collaborative, Continuous Care Model that takes into account each individual’s social determinants of health which we now know explain about 80% of a person’s health status.

 Yes, everyone should have the right to access care and the opportunity to pursue the maintenance and/or improvement of their health.
 But with that right also comes some responsibilities – personal responsibilities to try to take care of ourselves as best as our conditions, resources and situation allow.
 Accidents and serious diseases will occur and for those we should all have access to comprehensive but relatively low cost calamity insurance.
 But for many of our other care issues, we now have the data, tools and care models to enable each of us to become much more involved and more complete stewards of our own care and health.
 It is our body and our health.
 Why shouldn’t we be expected to take as good care of it as we can?

 We started Prosumer Health to provide over time a progressively more sophisticated set of data, tools and care models that you and your family can use to take care of more and more of your own care and health needs.
 Come join us and work with us to improve upon what we have done so far.
-We look forward to establishing a relationship with you to improve what we have developed over the past several years.
+We look forward to establishing a relationship with you to hear your suggestions for improvng what we have developed over the past several years.

-What if everyone could have 24/7 access through their smartphone to their own evidenced-based, AI-driven Individualized Healthcare Delivery Platform (IHDP) that initial tests indicate could take care of up to 75-80% of an individual’s acute and chronic healthcare/health issues at the same or higher quality and safety with better clinical, health and cost outcomes than existing best practices without the intervention of a nurse and/or physician?
+What if everyone could have 24/7 access through their smartphone and other digital devices to their own evidenced-based, AI-guided Individualized Health Platform (IHP) that initial tests indicate could take care of up to 75-80% of an individual’s acute and chronic healthcare/health issues at the same or higher quality and safety with better clinical, health and cost outcomes than existing best practices without the intervention of a nurse and/or physician?
 Other tests have shown that as a result, use of traditional healthcare services drops by about 60% and associated costs by about 40%.

-This vision is possible to realize right now because we have been able to bring together into one system advances in several domains including HIT, the data, learning and decision sciences, behavioral psychology/economics, etc. For the first time, the Prosumer Health approach (see below) can take care to you so that you can begin to be more proactive and take back control of your care and health as you should for these most personal of activities, by organizing, integrating and coordinating care around you (not distant providers and payers) and encouraging you, the most underutilized resource in healthcare, to become more involved in your care and health the way that you want and that works for you within the particular circumstances of your life, your physiology, genetics, family, work, etc. The data, tools and resources that your Prosumer Health IHDP will make available to you will empower you to take more personal responsibility for your own care and health – an effort for which we think you should be rewarded in a new deal/contract between you and your or new insurers/payers – see below.
+This vision is possible to realize right now because we have been able to bring together into one system advances in several domains including HIT, the data, learning and decision sciences, behavioral psychology/economics, etc. For the first time, the Prosumer Health approach (see below) can take care to you so that you can begin to be more proactive and take back control of your care and health as you should for these most personal of activities, by organizing, integrating and coordinating care around you (not distant providers and payers) and encouraging you, the most underutilized resource in healthcare, to become more involved in your care and health the way that you want and that works for you within the particular circumstances of your life, your physiology, genetics, family, work, etc. The data, tools and resources that your Prosumer Health IHP will make available to you will empower you to take more personal responsibility for your own care and health – an effort for which we think you should be rewarded in a new deal/contract between you and your or new insurers/payers – see below.

-Tests done on these kinds of approaches show that they significantly improve convenience of, access to and engagement in care, reduce errors and duplicative, unnecessary care, accelerate achievement of clinical/health goals (e.g. be able to walk up stairs, play with your children, reduce blood pressure, blood glucose, etc.), prolong maintenance of those targets, reduce ER, PCP, specialist and other visits to clinicians’ offices by 66% and thus reduce associated costs by 40%.
+Tests done on these kinds of approaches show that they significantly improve convenience of, access to and engagement in care, reduce errors and duplicative, unnecessary care, accelerate achievement of behavioral/clinical/health goals (e.g. be able to walk up stairs, play with your children, reduce blood pressure, blood glucose, etc.), prolong maintenance of those targets, reduce ER, PCP, specialist and other visits to clinicians’ offices by 60% and thus reduce associated costs by 40%.

-Beyond this first round of direct improvements in clinical, health and cost outcomes, there are a number of subsequent rounds of improved outcomes and results that will come to you as a result of using your Prosumer Health IHDP, as follows:
+Beyond this first round of direct improvements in behavioral, health, clinical and cost outcomes, there are a number of subsequent rounds of improved outcomes and results that will come to you as a result of using your Prosumer Health IHP, as follows:

-Surround Sound Care Platform: we have also heard from you that you want one place to be able to go to be able to organize, integrate, coordinate, aggregate and manage your care and health.
+Comprehensive, Surround Sound Care Platform: we have also heard from you that you want one place to be able to go to be able to organize, integrate, coordinate, aggregate and manage your care and health data and activities.
 You are now faced with an exploding number of care venues, sensors, wearables, portable home digital monitoring devices – all of which are generating streams of data about you of unknown quality, safety and security.
 You have told us that you do not want to have to keep worrying about the quality and safety of these new data streams and your existing data.
 Nor do you want to have to keep jumping in and out of different apps and systems to monitor your health.
 It is too chaotic and inconvenient and works against giving you an integrated, holistic and accurate picture from all your data feeds of your changing health.
-Because of its very granular, flexible, modular clinical data dictionary, language and architecture, your Prosumer Health IHDP will enable you to vet, curate, aggregate and analyze new data coming in from a new app (say on diet and/or on exercise, etc.) and bring it into your base IHDP platform in a secure and safe manner.
-It will also allow you to detect new data from new apps that does not make sense and is not safe and secure and prevent that data from entering your IHDP.
+Because of its very granular, flexible, modular health/clinical data dictionary, language and architecture, your Prosumer Health IHP will enable you to vet, curate, aggregate and analyze new data coming in from a new app (say on diet and/or on exercise, etc.) and bring it into your base IHP platform in a secure and safe manner.
+It will also allow you to detect new data from new apps that does not make sense and is not safe and secure and prevent that data from entering your IHP.
 In other words, it will separate the signal from the noise and tell you what are the apps that meet the quality, safety and security standards you need to maintain in your care and health data, tools and resources.
-Having a seamless IHDP like this is not just a question of convenience, it is also one of the attributes that contributes to the efficacy of your IHDP – e.g. you will get a more accurate reading on the meaning and implications for your care and health of a new piece of data if it is being assessed in the context of everything else that is going on in your body and with your care and in the context of the relevant medical/health literature
+Having a seamless IHP like this is not just a question of convenience, it is also one of the attributes that contributes to the efficacy of your IHP – e.g. you will get a more accurate reading on the meaning and implications for your care and health of a new piece of data if it is being assessed in the context of everything else that is going on in your body and with your care and in the context of the relevant medical/health literature

-You as a Healthcare Force Multiplier: Your greater involvement in your care and health, as the new healthcare force multiplier, and these associated first three rounds of improved outcomes will begin to address the shortage of nurses and physicians as you are able through the use of the Prosumer Health tools to take over more and more tasks, that clinicians have traditionally tried to do, such as initial data collection about you and your changing health circumstances, asking of refinement questions on your symptoms, analysis of this data in the context of your other care and health data and in the context of the relevant medical literature, preparation of guidance options and management plans, documentation of everything that has/is happening to you, preparation of outcomes data, etc. Taking these tasks off of the hands of nurses and physicians, which they are not optimally suited to carryout compared to the recording, documentation, memory and information processing power of evidenced-based, AI-driven clinical decision support systems, such as Prosumer Health, will enable nurses and physicians to focus more of their time on complicated patients and shared decision making with patients about the guidance options produced by each patient’s IHP, and analysis of outcomes data for best practices and lessons learned.
+You as a Healthcare Force Multiplier: Your greater involvement in your care and health, as the new healthcare force multiplier, and these associated first three rounds of improved outcomes will begin to address the shortage of nurses and physicians as you are able through the use of the Prosumer Health tools to take over more and more tasks, that clinicians have traditionally tried to do, such as initial data collection about you and your changing health circumstances, asking of refinement questions on your symptoms, analysis of this data in the context of your other care and health data and in the context of the relevant health and medical literature, preparation of guidance options and management plans, documentation of everything that has/is happening to you, preparation of outcomes data, etc. Taking these tasks off of the hands of nurses and physicians, (which they are not optimally suited to carryout compared to the recording, documentation, memory and information processing power of evidenced-based, AI-driven clinical decision support systems, such as Prosumer Health’s IHPs), will enable nurses and physicians to focus more of their time on complicated patients and shared decision making with patients about the guidance options produced by each patient’s IHP, and analysis of outcomes data for best practices and lessons learned.
 You, your IHP and your health coach thus become three new providers of primary care at a time when the demand for primary care resources is far outstripping supply.

 Prosumer Health – Your Platform for Improving Your Healthcare and Your Health: As is becoming more and more apparent, access to healthcare insurance does not give one access to healthcare, and access to healthcare does not necessarily give one access to good care, and finally even access to good care does not always lead to good health.
-As Figure 2 below indicates, of all of the determinants of an individual’s health, healthcare only influences less than 10% of a person’s health status and outcomes, and yet many more resources go into the provision of healthcare than into the provision of the other more important determinants of health, such as healthy habits of exercise and good nutrition, etc. The vision of Prosumer Health is to provide each individual with the data and resources that they need to manage in real time their healthcare and health needs.
-We have started by building out and testing the healthcare delivery part of this vision, and have put in place the foundations to build out the other determinants of an individual’s health -e.g. genetics, value-based approaches, etc.
+As Figure 1 below indicates, of all of the determinants of an individual’s health, healthcare only influences less than 10-20% of a person’s health status and outcomes, and yet many more resources go into the provision of healthcare than into the provision of the other more important determinants of health, such as healthy habits of exercise and good nutrition, adherence to medication schedules, etc. The vision of Prosumer Health is to provide each individual with the data and resources that they need to manage in real time their healthcare and health needs.
+We have started by building out and testing the health and care delivery part of this vision, and have put in place the foundations to build out the other determinants of an individual’s health -e.g. genetics, value-based approaches, etc.

-Future Proof Prosumer IHDP: Another problem with past attempts to build reform tools, systems and approaches is that various stakeholders often find that some unanticipated change renders the new the tool and/or approach less useful or completely useless compared to when it was first developed and deployed.
-Because of the granular clinical/health data dictionary, language and architecture mentioned earlier, your Prosumer IHDP will be able to incorporate new developments and integrate them into your basic platform without having to re-engineer the entire platform.
+Future Proof Prosumer IHP: Another problem with past attempts to build reform tools, systems and approaches is that various stakeholders often find that some unanticipated change renders the new the tool and/or approach less useful or completely useless compared to when it was first developed and deployed.
+Because of the granular, modular and flexible clinical/health data dictionary, language and architecture mentioned earlier, your Prosumer IHP will be able to incorporate new developments and integrate them into your basic platform without having to re-engineer the entire data architecture and platform.
 Examples include personal genomic, metbolomic and other -omic data that are already beginning to influence healthcare delivery and that we are beginning to integrate into the underlying architecture mentioned above.
 Below are a number of diagrams that further describe your PH IHP and how it can help you improve your health and care.